asands1/mollie-webhook-logger/README.md

 - Logs incoming webhook requests (headers, body, timestamp) to a local file (`webhook_logs.txt`)
 - Fetches payment details from Mollie using the `id` field in the webhook payload
 - Built with `express` and `axios`
-- Supports public tunnel via [ngrok](https://ngrok.com/) for external webhook testing
+- Supports public tunneling via [ngrok](https://ngrok.com/)
-- View incoming requests in real time via ngrok's local web dashboard
+- View incoming requests in real time using ngrok's local dashboard

 ---